arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

 Next, in order to make the change of vertex collection you need to allow `overwrite-collection-prefix`.
-If this flag is not set, only values without any given collection will be changed.
+If this flag is not set, only values without any given collection are changed.
 This is helpful if your data is not exported by ArangoDB in the first place.

 Now that you have everything together, run the following command: